swagger-api/swagger-inflector/README.md

  - If no model can be loaded, it is the developer's job to unwrap the input and parse it on their own.
 This requires `Content-Type`-specific processing.
 Inflector will then look for the following method:

  ```
- public ResponseWrapper addUser(RequestWrapper context, JsonNode user, java.lang.String name)
+ public ResponseContext addUser(RequestContext context, JsonNode user, java.lang.String name)
  ```

  - If no method can be found, a mock response will be returned based on the swagger definition.
 For complex objects, if an `example` exists, we will use that.
 Otherwise, it will be constructed.

-The RequestWrapper and ResponseWrapper contain information about headers (in and outbound), content-type and acceptable response types.
+The RequestWrapper and ResponseContext contain information about headers (in and outbound), content-type and acceptable response types.

 #### Outputs